deltachat/deltachat-desktop/README.md

 Licensed under the GPLv3, see [LICENSE](./LICENSE) file for details.

-Copyright © 2018 Delta Chat contributors.
+Copyright © 2018 `DeltaChat` contributors.